cpugao/MERN_demos/w2/d2_routing/d4_mongo-db.md

 5. `show collections`

 - after today you'll be writing queries in js instead of shell, similar to what you did with py

+### Add to path windows

+- this is to avoid having to `cd` to the above path in order to run the server or shell

+1. press windows key
+2. type environment
+3. open "edit the system environment variables"
+4. click Environment Variables
+5. click Path row
+6. click Edit
+7. add your directory path to your MongoDB `bin` folder
+   - `C:\Program Files\MongoDB\Server\{{folder with version number in it}}\bin\`

 ---